 How much money do you need in an escrow?

 All these things should happen automatically.
 You should still check your account from time to time since mistakes on your account can still happen.
 You’ll know something is wrong if you get a late notice from the county or your insurance company.
-However, fret not, the lender will pay all the penalties for failing to pay on time.
+However, fret not.
+The lender will pay all the penalties for failing to pay on time.

 More about the amount of money in escrow